-Schools have been built in Nquthu, but this doesn not mean
+Schools have been built in Nquthu, but this doesn not mean the community has access to other resources and information. |

 the authorities don't listen to community leaders like it happened in the township's Chiawelo section when it turned violent earlier this year.
 Community members burnt down a section of a former councillor's house as she was blamed for high electricity tariffs.